-First let’s define a good user experience.
-Think about your own interactions with websites when you are looking for information or looking to make a purchase.
-If there is something that really annoys you – do not have it on your website!
-For example, I hate it when I click on a link or button, the website shifts, and I actually click on an ad.
+First, let’s define a good user experience.
+Think about your interactions with websites when you are looking for information or making a purchase.
+If something annoys you – do not have it on your website!
+For example, I wouldn’t say I like it when I click on a link or button, the website shifts, and I click on an ad.
 That is a poor user experience.

-Furthermore when a user of your website has a bad experience they will leave and not come back.
+Furthermore, when your website user has a bad experience, they will leave and not come back.
 You have lost that sale.
 Users have different ideas defining what they will consider a bad experience.
 Some say load time needs to be fast – they will not wait for a site to display.
-In addition, others are willing to wait a bit, but if they see a pop-up right away they will leave.
-Likewise other people are good with the wait time and pop-ups but find a busy site too hard to use.
+In addition, others are willing to wait a bit, but if they see a pop-up right away, they will leave.
+Likewise, other people are good with the wait time and pop-ups but find a busy site too hard to use.

 How does Google define UX?

 Since users have a wide variety of markers for user experience, Google has broken it down for us.
-Here are the 3 main sections that Google is going to be grading.
+Here are the three main sections that Google is going to be grading.

-LCP – Largest Contentful Paint – Is the time it takes for the largest item on your website that will be in the initial viewport (without scrolling) to show.
+LCP – Largest Contentful Paint – This is the time it takes for the most oversized item on your website that will be in the initial viewport (without scrolling) to show.

-FID – First Input Delay – This measures the delay that happens when someone interacts with your website.
+FID – First Input Delay – This measures the delay when someone interacts with your website.

-CLS – Cumulative Layout Shift – The visual shift that happens when websites load.
+CLS – Cumulative Layout Shift – The visual shift when websites load.